arthurxavierx/purescript-carpenter/docs/Carpenter/Cedar.md

 ```

 Creates an element of the specificed React class with initial state
-and children and captures its dispatched actions.
+and children, and captures its dispatched actions.

-`capture` and `capture'` and mostly used to dispatch actions to the parent
+`capture` and `capture'` are mostly used to dispatch actions to the parent
 component based on actions dispatched to the child component, e.g:

 ```purescript